benvens-udacity/data-lake/README.md

 ## Introduction

-Sparkify use this data base for bla, require to service bla aalytics.
+Sparkify use this data base to analyse how users interact with their service, and their growing collection of music.

 ## Design

+This section covers the design of the Sparkify data lake.

 ### Database Schema